Osteria Mozza pastas

 What is it?
 A standout South Bay omakase ($230) with thoughtful, warm service and unique Korean influences.

-Why we love it: For those who can regularly afford it, there’s an omakase in L.A. for every whim, reason or predilection—making it all the more remarkable that Daniel Son’s newer weekend-only sushi experience has dazzled L.A.'s myriad high-end sushi lovers.
+Why we love it: For those who can regularly afford it, there’s an omakase in L.A. for every whim, reason or predilection—making it all the more remarkable that Daniel Son’s newer sushi experience, available Thursday through Saturday evenings, has dazzled L.A.'s myriad high-end sushi lovers.
 Right now, it's our favorite omakase in the city under $250.
 The second-generation Korean American chef first worked at Kura, his father’s now-closed West Hollywood restaurant.
 At Sonagi, Son distills years of culinary training, including Spago and Tokyo’s three Michelin star Ryugin, into an array of flawlessly constructed appetizers, nigiri and other dishes that never fail to delight.
 The chef uses the same sought-after fish supplier used by Morihiro and Shunji, but Son fuses traditional technique with hints of bold Korean flavor and fresh produce from the Torrance Farmers’ Market in a way that feels fresh and memorable.

 Time Out tip: Like most of the city’s top omakases, Sushi Sonagi is typically completely booked out on Tock.
 Set a reminder for your next free weekend evening next month—Son releases reservations on a 30-day rolling basis at midnight.